pnguy55/task-manager-api-v1/readme.md

 1) set up a DB to test on
 2) set up a postman to test endpoints
 3) make data models with mongoose and using a schema to perform operations before and after saving data to DB, export the data models into index for use
-4) Import data models into routers and create router using express, import them all into index, then edit endpoints on the routers
+4) Import data models into routers and create router using express, import them all into index, then edit endpoints on the routers (mongoose, express, validator)
 5) remember to check out package.json for dev scripts
-5) Create login with the following: simply put - [sign-in/find account by email, compare password hash, generate+sign web token, save to user object, create authentication ]
+5) Create login with the following: simply put - (jsonwebtoken, bcrypt) [sign-in/find account by email, compare password hash, generate+sign web token, save to user object, create authentication file, add auth middleware to routes ]
     a) Make sure emails are unique
     b) Use schema static function to provide router with a lookup function that searches DB for the account, also runs the password through a compare function that returns the user's information
     c) run that static function in the router and make it send back the user info